aplteam/Tatin/docs/PublishingPackages.md

     README
 ```

-The package configuration parameter `source` will then read `APLSource/MyUserCommand` because we don't want `TestData/` and `TestCases/` to be part of the installed package.
+The package configuration parameter `source` will read `APLSource/MyUserCommand` because we don't want `TestData/` and `TestCases/` to be part of the installed package.

-But that would mean that the script `MyUserCommand.dyalog` would not be installed either, so there is a problem: the script would not make it when the packages are installed.
-Also, the user command script should live in the root of the package's installation folder.
+But that would mean that the script `MyUserCommand.dyalog` would not be installed either: the script would be ignored.

+Also, the user command script should live in the root of the package's installation folder rather than in a sub folder, for that reason moving it into `MyUserCommand/` would not help.

 That's why Tatin needs to know that the package is a user command, and where to find its script.
-This does the trick:
+Specifying the package config parameter `userCommandScript` does the trick:

 ```
 userCommandScript: "APLSource/MyUserCommand.dyalog",